Stoats as Pets: Guidelines and General Tips

 Stoats are fierce carnivorous animals, specialized in biting the back of their prey's neck until they draw blood, regardless of whether it's a rabbit or an eagle.
 The stoat will cling to the back of the attacked animal, as the victim usually won't be able to reach them there no matter if they have paws, claws or wings.
 Eventually, the wound will widen until the blood flow is unstoppable.

+Since stoats can attack large animals twice their size, they can easily take down dogs and cats which are much larger than they.
+Since keeping stoats as pets is rare, records of them attacking humans are rare.
+However, attacks on young babies and seniors have been reported.
 Cats have a greater chance of survival than dogs against stoat attacks.
 Mustelids can't climb, and cats can often reach the back of their necks with their claws - something that dogs don't find as easy.

 However, it's not uncommon to find orphaned stoats.
 This happens when, for whatever reason, the baby stoat - which is a tiny creature - gets lost, or the mother dies.
-In these cases it is lawful to save the small one and adopt it, although the best option is undoubtedly to take them to a wildlife recovery centre.
+In these cases it is lawful to save the small one and adopt it, although the best option is undoubtedly to take them to a wildlife recovery center.

 Raising a young stoat as a pet

 An immature stoat will be able to become domesticated in a similar way a ferret.
 The young pet stoat should be taught to bite softly when playing, and to do their business in cat litter.
 It should be noted that the stoat is much more active than the ferret, so much more time should be devoted to playing with them.
+However, even with a certain level of taming a stoat, it will not negate all negative behaviors we have mentioned.

 What does a stoat look like?